ZhiqiLinn/ZhiqiLinn/README.md

 # 👋 HELLO from Rena !!

 🎓 Full-stack software engineer graduated from App Academy.
-Experienced in fast-paced Bootcamp environment, with knowledge in web development skills.

 🔎 I am seeking an enthusiastic software engineering team to work for that will provide me with interesting challenges that I can learn and improve on.